Blogging & Content

 Is LLM-based translation better than traditional MT?

-How do I measure quality?
+How do I measure translation quality objectively?

 Final Picks (TL;DR)

-• Best for AWS-native pipelines: Amazon Translate.
+• Best for AWS-native pipelines: Amazon Translate

-• Best for regulated/on-prem: SYSTRAN.
+• Best for regulated/on-prem: SYSTRAN

-• Best for support teams: Unbabel.
+• Best for support teams: Unbabel

 Index